EthanFitzpatrick0/StreamerBot/README.md

 ## TO-DO LIST

-* Option to limit amount of broadcasts you want to download
 * Add twitch chatbot functionality
     * Going to have to learn a bit of JavaScript for this.
 Shouldn't be too hard, but I'm not sure how to pass the information from java to javascript or if I need to rewrite some code in js.
     * Relevantly respond to chatter @